 This all implies that a surprising amount of companies fail to fully realize the value of this influential website feature.
 However, it’s worth noting that with the ever-growing trend toward website personalization, internal search analysis is sometimes umbrellaed those efforts.
 But still, a concentrated on-site search effort goes a long way toward improving how visitors engage with a website.

-Before we go into the ways you can optimize your own on-site search performance, here’s some numbers regarding the total impact it actually lends to businesses.
+Before we go into the ways you can optimize your own on-site search performance, here are some numbers regarding the total impact it actually lends to businesses.

 The Benefits On-Site Search brings a Website